shibatch/tlfloat/CODE_OF_CONDUCT.md

 ### How our guidelines work

-Community Guidelines for Sustainability of Open-Source Ecosystem are a code of conduct aiming to alleviate the burnout problems of OSS developers.
-Our guidelines use the nature of the code of conduct described above to discourage free-riding on OSS projects.
+Community Guidelines for Sustainability of Open-Source Ecosystem are a code of conduct aiming to alleviate the burnout problems of FOSS developers.
+Our guidelines use the nature of the code of conduct described above to discourage free-riding on FOSS projects.
 Since a code of conduct defines desirable and undesirable behaviors of project members, it is not possible to directly ask companies to comply with the code.
 Therefore, our guidelines ask members representing a company